FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 }
 ```

+In this setup, we initialize the OpenTelemetry tracer provider and configure it to export traces to a local Jaeger endpoint.

 If we run this application, we will see that the spans for the `InsertCustomer` and `FindCustomer` operations are created:

 [![Trace without propagation](/img/blog/ferretdb-otel/without-propagation.png)](/img/blog/ferretdb-otel/without-propagation.png)

-Now let's add more details.
+Let's add more details.
 If we pass the tracing context through the `comment` field, we will see that the spans are linked.
 Let's modify the `FindCustomer` part:

 ```go